andrewdownie/netlify-and-faunadb/README.md

 Put into words: the second parameter of q.Create takes an object with a data propety, where the value of this data property is itself an object that has the data you want to put into the database.

 ## "errorMessage":"n is not a function"
-This error is caused by your webpack.config.js not properly being added to your start/build command.
+This error is caused by your webpack.config.js not properly being added to your start/build commands.
 Check for that step 3 was done correctly and that there are no typos in your webpack.config.js file.
 If your webpack.config.js worked properly you would get a more meaningful error message due to the `mode: "development"`